 • How long has the director of nursing been in this role?
 How long has the administrator?

 • What is the annual staff turnover rate?
-(Aim for under 50% nurse-aide turnover; over 70% is concerning.
-Industry benchmarks place median nursing-home aide turnover above 100% nationally, so a facility reporting much lower is unusually stable.)
+(Lower nurse-aide turnover is better; nursing-home aide turnover runs high nationally, so a facility reporting notably low, stable turnover is a good sign.)

 • How does the facility handle a resident's decline, hospital transfers, hospice integration, end-of-life conversations?